Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Current Events Paper

-A huge controversy--Believe me when I say that the French are really good at having a brouhaha over anything that is perceived to be violating the tenets of "French" culture--ensued when this glass pyramid (1 of 3) was erected as the entrance to the Louvre Museum in 1989 (designed by I. M. Pei), a controversy that you could follow in the current events press then; now just a part of history.
+A huge controversy--Believe me when I say that the French are really good at having a brouhaha over anything that is perceived to be violating the tenets of "French" culture--ensued when this glass pyramid (1 of 3) was erected as the entrance to the Louvre Museum in 1989 (designed by I. M. Pei).
+It was a controversy that you could follow in the current events press then; now it is just a part of history.
 That's why we pay attention to current events in this course; they are tomorrow's history.

 Louvre